artelab/Image-and-Text-fusion-for-UPMC-Food-101-using-BERT-and-CNNs/README.md

 # Image and Text fusion for UPMC Food-101 using BERT and CNNs
 The  modern  digital  world  is  becoming  more  andmore  multimodal.
-Looking  on  the  internet,  images  are  oftenassociated  with  the  text,  so  classification  problems  with  thesetwo  modalities  are  very  common.
-In  this  paper,  we  examinemultimodal  classification  using  textual  information  and  visualrepresentations  of  the  same  concept.
-We  investigate  two  mainbasic methods to perform multimodal fusion and adapt them withstacking techniques to better handle this type of problem.
-Here,we use UPMC Food-101, which is a difficult and noisy multimodaldataset that well represents this category of multimodal problems.Our   results   show   that   the   proposed   early   fusion   techniquecombined  with  a  stacking-based  approach  exceeds  the  state  ofthe  art  on the  dataset used.
+Looking  on  the  internet,  images  are  often associated  with  the  text,  so  classification  problems  with  thesetwo  modalities  are  very  common.
+In  this  paper [1],  we  examine multimodal  classification  using  textual  information  and  visual representations  of  the  same  concept.
+We  investigate  two  main basic methods to perform multimodal fusion and adapt them with stacking techniques to better handle this type of problem.
+Here, we use UPMC Food-101, which is a difficult and noisy multimodal dataset that well represents this category of multimodal problems.
+Our   results   show   that   the   proposed   **early   fusion   technique combined  with  a  stacking-based  approach**  exceeds  the  state  ofthe  art  on the  dataset used.

 ## Usage
 Use Jupyter notebook.
+The source code can be used to replicate all the experiments contained in the paper [1].

 ## Dataset
 The used dataset is [UPMC Food-101](http://visiir.lip6.fr/explore) a very difficult dataset.